AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 The label command lets you assign a single label to a specific student or to all students in a class, depending on your input.

 <div markdown="span" class="alert alert-success">:bulb: **Tip:**
-Use labels to note important details about your students — like “Needs Help” or “Great Participation.”
+Use **labels** when you want to highlight the most *important* thing you want to remember about a student — like “Needs Help” or “Great Participation.”
+Use **tags** when you want to add extra information or categories about a student, such as “Math Club” or “Remedial Group.”
+This makes managing your students **much easier!**
 </div>

 Format: `label l/LABEL {n/NAME | c/CLASS}`